 We would ask you to complete the enclosed questionnaire and return it in the envelope provided.

-The questionnaire asks you for some details on your care of the child as well as some questions about your background.
+The questionnaire asks you about your relationship with your child and some questions about your background.
 It is very straightforward and involves ticking boxes.